robjinman/pro_office_calc/README.md

 Open the MSVC project and build the Release configuration.

-Now create a build/win64 directory under the project root and from there run
+Now create a build/win64 directory under the project root and from there run the following

+For the debug build

 ```
     cmake -D CMAKE_INSTALL_PREFIX=./dist ^